ThomasMiz/ansible-demo/README.md

    [ ... ]
 ```

-After doing this changes, run docker-compose to launch the new container:
+After doing these changes, run the `docker-compose` command once more to launch the new container:

 ```bash
 $ docker-compose up -d
 ```

-and finally run the playbook again, like explained in this [section](#running-ansible-through-the-terminal).
+And finally run the playbook again, like explained in this [section](#running-ansible-through-the-terminal).

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>

 ## Improvements[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#improvements)